 For many people, warm weather means spending as much time outdoors as possible.
 One popular outdoor activity is camping.
-Perhaps you have an upcoming camping trip planned.
 Before you load up the car, here are some important tips to make sure your outdoor adventure is a safe one.

 Here are some essential items to pack for your camping trip: